1951–52 Lancashire Cup

-The 1951–52 Lancashire Cup was the thirty-ninth occasion on which rugby league's Lancashire Cup completion was held.
+The 1951–52 Lancashire Cup was the thirty-ninth occasion on which rugby league's Lancashire Cup competition was held.
 It was won by Wigan who defeated Leigh in the final.

 Background

-Overall, the number of teams entering this year’s competition remained the same as last year’s total of 14.
+Overall, the number of teams entering this year's competition remained the same as last year's total of 14.
 The same pre-war fixture format was retained.
-This season saw no bye but one “blank” or “dummy” fixture in the first round.
-There was also one bye but no “blank” fixture” in the second round.
+This season saw no bye but one "blank" or "dummy" fixture in the first round.
+There was also one bye but no "blank" fixture" in the second round.
 As last season, all the first round matches of the competition will be played on the basis of two legged, home and away, ties – and the remainder of the rounds remaining on straight forward knock-out basis.